6 Modern House Exteriors Where Sleek Lines Are Oh So Inviting

 The Colorful One

 This isn’t your average 1960s split-level—not anymore, at least.
 When architecture firm Part Office reimagined this house, located in the Eagle Rock neighborhood of Los Angeles, creating a cohesive flow of the mismatched additions was at the top of the must-do list.
 That goal extended to the outdoors, so picking fresh paint for the facade was essential, too.
-The homeowners landed on this earthy hue (Behr’s Russian Olive, sadly no longer sold), which allows this modern house exterior to appear as one with its steep hillside surroundings.
+The homeowners landed on this earthy hue (now called Mountain Olive from Behr), which allows this modern house exterior to appear as one with its steep hillside surroundings.

 The Industrial One